 "These trackers can encourage people to take more steps, but it still seems like these random extra steps aren't enough to really improve your health," Finkelstein said.
 He said what's needed is more "active steps," or what would amount to brisk walking or more rigorous exercise.

 The study was paid for by Singapore's ministry of health and published online Tuesday in the journal Lancet Diabetes & Endocrinology.

-Some experts said the results were disappointing, if not unsurprising.
+Some experts said the results were disappointing but not surprising.

 Others said the trackers might be more useful if they were aimed specifically at unhealthy people.

-"People who are active are already motivated so they don't need these devices," said Lars Bo Andersen, of Sogn and Fjordane University College in Norway.
+"People who are active are already motivated so they don't need these devices," said Lars Bo Andersen of Norway's Sogn and Fjordane University College.

 Fitbit shares have fallen by half since the beginning of the year, to just under $15 a share.

 Medical Writer Lindsey Tanner contributed to this story from Chicago.